oclint/oclint-docs/devel/openings.rst

 Design Patterns Extraction
 --------------------------

-It's helpful to know the design patterns you have applied in your codebase, so that you can
+It's helpful to know the design patterns we have applied in our codebase.

 Type Inference
 --------------